Center-for-a-Livable-Future-FSSPH/COVID19_FoodSystemFunctioning_Indicators/F.A.Q.md

 ###  2. What is resilience?

 We consider resilience the ability of a system to prepare for, resist, and recover from adverse situations.
 A resilient food system should be able to maintain food availability, affordability, accessibility, and acceptability in the face of shocks or stressors, such as COVID-19 or a natural disaster.
+Resilience can be difficult to measure, so we assess it through how well the food system is functioning.
+Aspects of food system functioning are described below (affordability, accessibility, availability, acceptability).

 ### 3. What is food affordability?